DFINITY-Education/protocol-design/bank/README.md

 ```

 ### Bonus
 Complete all applications under `src/`.
-The following tests should run to completion:
+The following test should run to completion:
 ```bash
 dfx canister call Test run
 ()